tjamali/Kaggle_House-Prices/README.md

 ### Step 4: Make a submission file

 At this point, we are ready to create a csv file including the predicted SalePrice for each observation in the test.csv dataset.
+After making submission file we should go to the submission page to make a submission.